 5 – Fixed percentage withdrawal

-While the Trinity Study advocates for a fixed 4% withdrawal over a 30-year span, this approach can be rigid and prone to early failure, especially during significant market downturns (like the 2008 Financial Crisis where the market drop where the S&P 500 lost ~57% of its value from its peak in 2007 to the bottom in 2009).
+While the Trinity Study advocates for a fixed 4% withdrawal over a 30 year span, this approach can be rigid and prone to early failure, especially during significant market downturns (like the 2008 Financial Crisis where the market drop where the S&P 500 lost ~57% of its value from its peak in 2007 to the bottom in 2009).
 Instead, we suggest to a more adaptable strategy: withdraw based on your portfolio’s current value when you need the funds.
 This means adjusting your spending, potentially receiving less during market downturns and more during upswings.

 Flexibility is key, allowing you to adjust with market fluctuations.
-For enthusiasts of geo-arbitrage, like us, living in Thailand (Read: Living comfortably on 15K USD in Chiang Mai) could cost about 50% less than in France and even less than in California.
+For enthusiasts of geo-arbitrage, living in Thailand (Read: Living comfortably on 15K USD in Chiang Mai) could cost about 50% less than in France and even less than in California.

 Alternatively, consider building a robust emergency fund equivalent to 6-12 months of living expenses.
 This fund will act as a financial buffer during years when your portfolio will yield less so you can still get the full amount your need each year without affecting your portfolio.
 On the flip side, during prosperous years, you can replenish your emergency fund with the surplus from your portfolio.
 This dynamic approach provides a practical way to navigate the unpredictability of the market and ensure financial resilience.

-Mr & Mrs Nomad Numbers’ portfolio insights – We started our retirement in 2018 with an Emergency fund worth about 36 months worth of spending to be extremely conservative
+Mr & Mrs Nomad Numbers’ portfolio insights – We started our retirement in 2018 with an Emergency fund worth about 36 months worth of spending to be extremely conservative.

-How to Start Deploying Your Savings?
+How to Start Deploying Your Capital

 Depending on your stage in the accumulation phase, you may find yourself either in the early or late stages of wealth building.
 Let’s explore the optimal strategies for deploying your capital in each scenario.